ananyasingh18/Parameter_Optimisation_With_SVM/README.md

 | S8            | 86      |    linear | 15.43 | 0.80|
 | S9            | 85     |    sigmoid |27.03 |0.94|
 | S10           | 84      |    sigmoid |49.15 |0.71|

+##we notice the best accuracy to be for S5 (i.e, sample 5) with accuracy 92 using parameters: linear,19.8,0 0.22